Teaching the elements of digital citizenship to students

 This knowledge can empower students to keep themselves safe in the ever-changing digital landscape.

-3. Digital health and wellness
+3. Foster digital health and wellness

 With 35% of teens reporting that they use the top social media platforms “almost constantly,” teaching about digital health and wellness is a priority.

 In the classroom, students should learn how to self-manage screen time, recognizing how sites select content to maintain engagement.
 Educators can model the importance of balance in online and offline activities with the appropriate use of screens in class.
+You can have a discussion on the use of devices at the family dinner table!

 Educators should raise awareness of the differences between online and offline identities, and that self-presentation online is not always reflective of reality.
 Students should consider how comparisons with these online personas can damage mental health and learn ways to boost their own self-esteem.